 Just after midnight one evening a few years ago, some detectives asked me to review a search warrant for some devices that they hoped might lead to the discovery of a missing person.
 After reading the warrant, I could tell I might someday be confronted with a rare legal question – can you prove a murder case without ever finding the body of the victim?
-Too curious to sleep, I poured a cup of coffee, fired up Westlaw, and started looking, totally unaware that by sunrise I would stumble across a treatise that altered my career.
+Too curious to sleep, I poured a cup of coffee, fired up Westlaw, and started looking, totally unaware that by sunrise I would stumble across a treatise that altered my career.1The following commentary is offered pursuant to Canon 4(B) of the Code of Judicial Conduct: “A Judge may (1) speak, write, lecture, teach and participate in extrajudicial activities concerning the law, the legal system, the administration of justice and non-legal subjects subject to the requirements of this Code.”
 Here’s how.

 Burrill discerned analytical principles applicable to all cases.
 They represent a checklist the practitioner should go through when piecing together what may have happened in a given case: Start with the appearance of the crime scene, follow leads that may indicate a suspect’s involvement, learn about the suspect’s whereabouts before (“precedent” circumstances) and after (“subsequent” circumstances) a crime in the hopes of determining the what, how and why of what he was doing during (“concomitant” circumstances) the commission of the crime: